 Since then, the Zoo has continued to actively listen, engage, discuss, and reflect on comments that have been shared and have decided to make some changes based on those and on powerful local and global shifts.

-Given this context, and under new leadership at the Zoo (Mayor Eric Garcetti appointed Denise Verret as CEO & Zoo Director in 2019 who then hired the Zoo’s first-ever Director of Conservation, Dr. Jake Owens, who oversaw the completion of the Zoo’s historic, bold, and ambitious Conservation Strategic Plan in 2021), the Zoo has made changes!
+Given this context, and under new leadership at the Zoo (then-Mayor Eric Garcetti appointed Denise Verret as CEO & Zoo Director in 2019 who hired the Zoo’s first-ever Director of Conservation, Dr. Jake Owens, who oversaw the completion of the Zoo’s historic, bold, and ambitious Conservation Strategic Plan in 2021), the Zoo made changes!

-- Get a quick overview by reading the presentation in English and/or viewing videos in English and Spanish
+- Get a quick overview by viewing videos in English and Spanish

 - Read the full plan by downloading “Los Angeles Zoo Draft Plan 2022—Alternative 1.5” in English or Spanish

-- Read the Focused Recirculated EIR at the City’s Bureau of Engineering website
+- Read the Revised Final EIR at the City’s Bureau of Engineering website

 With your support, together, we can be an inclusive, equitable, innovative, and beloved Zoo, which will continue to meet the challenges of protecting local and global wildlife species—helping them to thrive in the face of climate change.